Lawmakers say their constituents are focused on other issues, like mail service and inflation.

 Context

-The US Cost of Living has been a dominant theme in recent media coverage, with outlets like the Washington Post and CNN highlighting the impact of inflation on everyday Americans.
-The DHS shutdown is a symptom of the broader trend, where lawmakers are under pressure to address pressing economic concerns.
-Media outlets have been scrutinizing the Biden administration's handling of the economy, with some critics arguing that the administration's policies are exacerbating the cost of living crisis.
+The US Cost of Living has been a dominant theme in recent media coverage, with outlets like the Washington Post highlighting the impact of inflation on everyday Americans.
+The DHS shutdown is a symptom of a broader trend, where voters are increasingly focused on immediate concerns like mail service and economic stability.
+This shift in public attention has lawmakers scrambling to address pressing issues, but may also hinder their ability to tackle more complex problems like national security.

 Key Takeaway